2i2c-org/docs/user/howto/launch-dask-gateway-cluster.md

 Dask Gateway allows users to launch clusters for scaling computations efficiently with more CPU and memory on cloud resources, without requiring direct access to the underlying Kubernetes backend of the 2i2c hub.
 Configuration, such as efficient cluster resourcing, authentication and security settings, is automatically handled for users to provide a consistent user experience across the hub.

-:::{admonition} What's the difference between Dask and Dask Gateway
+:::{admonition} What's the difference between Dask and Dask Gateway?
 :class: note
 When using Dask on a local machine, you will often instantiate a cluster using
 ```python